unisannio-phd-ite/liver-cancer-detection-using-raman-spectroscopy/README.md

-## Companion repository for article
+## Companion repository for article:
 ### Assessment of Primary Human Liver Cancer Cells by Artificial Intelligence Assisted Raman Spectroscopy.

 In this repository you can find the source code written in Python implementing the approach presented in the article.